This U.S. town sees as many as a dozen blizzards each year. It’s also a desert.

 Major storm systems develop during the wintertime in the Chukchi Sea just offshore of Alaska’s North Slope; the Seward Peninsula, where Nome is located, also sees storms by the dozen every winter.
 Even if snowfall totals are unimpressive, the storms bring winds that often gust over 50 mph.

 We can review a plot showing roughly five years’ worth of data from January 2017 to January 2022.
-It depicts the number of blizzard warnings issued by every National Weather Service Weather Forecast Office in the country.
+It depicts the number of blizzard warnings issued by every National Weather Service forecast office in the country.

-During that window, the National Weather Service in Fairbanks, which forecasts for Utqiagvik, issued a total of 144 blizzard warnings for its CWA, or County Warning Area.
+During that window, the National Weather Service in Fairbanks, which forecasts for Utqiagvik, issued 144 blizzard warnings for its CWA, or county warning area.
 The most issued for any CWA in the Lower 48 during that same time frame was two dozen, which came from the Weather Service in Grand Forks, N.D.

-Of course, you’re never going to wind up with a four-foot snowfall in Utqiagvik.
+Of course, you’re never going to wind up with a 4-foot snowfall in Utqiagvik.
 If you’re looking for blizzard conditions and extreme snow, try the Sierra Nevada or east of Lakes Erie or Ontario.
-Southeast New England tends to get whopper snowstorms too, as was the case just a few weeks ago.
+Southeast New England tends to get whopping snowstorms too, as was the case just a few weeks ago.